 - Any student who has been given detention by a teacher or administrator will report to detention on the scheduled day in the scheduled teacher's classroom ON TIME at or before 7:25 AM, and he/she will be dismissed at 7:55 AM.
-If a student is late, he/she will be issued an additional day of early morning detention. - Early morning detention will be scheduled on Tuesdays and Thursdays of each week - No-shows for detention will result in ISS as deemed necessary by the administration
+If a student is late, he/she will be issued an additional day of early morning detention. - No-shows for detention will result in ISS as deemed necessary by the administration.